openstack/contributor-guide/doc/source/code-and-documentation/using-gerrit.rst

 .. image:: /_assets/using-gerrit/regular-reviewer.png

--1: This patch needs further work before it can be merged.
+`-1`_: This patch needs further work before it can be merged.
 A -1 is usually given when the reviewer sees some issue that needs to be fixed before the patch can be merged.
 The issues the author needs to address would, ideally, have inline comments posted on them unless there is some larger issue.
 If there is something wrong with the overall approach, you are able to leave an overall comment with the vote to raise your concerns.

 .. note::
    If your patch gets a -1 it is not bad news, it just means you need to do a little more work.

-0: No score.
+`0`_: No score.
 This is the default score when replying to a patchset.
-Generally its kept as the vote when someone has a question about the patchset or doesn't have a fully formed opinion of the patchset yet- it requires more time, testing, or investigation.
+Generally it's kept as the vote when someone has a question about the patchset or doesn't have a fully formed opinion of the patchset yet - it requires more time, testing, or investigation.

-+1: Looks good to me, but someone else must approve.
+`+1`_: Looks good to me, but someone else must approve.
 This does not mean that there is nothing to comment on, just that there aren't any issues that would block the merging of the patch.
 You can still make comments on nitpicky things the patch owner can address if others find issues with the patch.
 These comments might also be something to address in a followup patch as opposed to another patchset.